Where’s my refund? 2021 tax returns may see delays

 ALBANY, N.Y.
+(WTEN) — The Internal Revenue Service (IRS) has been warning of refund delays in what they anticipated would be a “frustrating” filing season for not just American taxpayers but professional filers as well.

-(NEWS10)-Tax preparers throughout the Capital Region talked about months-long delays in people’s tax refunds last June.
-Customers who had their tax returns filed in February were still asking, “Where is my refund?,” four months later, according to multiple preparers.
+If that sounds familiar, you’re not wrong.
+Last year taxpayers heard similar warnings, with some who had their 2020 tax returns filed in February still asking, “Where is my refund?” four months later.

-Some preparers, who have spent years doing what they do, said they had never seen delays this long from the Internal Revenue Service (IRS).
-Unfortunately, there may be more delays this year.
+Some preparers, who have spent years doing what they do, said they had never seen delays this long from the IRS.

-“I would say about 1-2% of Federal returns we filed are experiencing an extreme delay in issuance of the refund with no explanation from IRS,” Chris Tretter, Tretter CPA, P.C. told NEWS10 last June.
+“I would say about 1-2% of federal returns we filed are experiencing an extreme delay in issuance of the refund with no explanation from IRS,” Chris Tretter, Tretter CPA, P.C. told WTEN last June.
 “The same thing happened last year.
 I had never seen it before the pandemic.”

 Communicating with the IRS was also difficult last year, compounding the problem.
 It was frustrating for taxpayers and doubly so for preparers as they fielded calls from customers and tried to get answers from the IRS.